audrasjb/gdpr-data-request-form/README.txt

 = Data Request Workflow =

 - The user/visitor use your Personal Data Request Form to ask for Personal Data Export or Erasure.
-- A `request` is created in WordPress Admin > Settings > Privacy.
+- A `request` is created in WordPress Tools > Export/Erase personal data.
 - An email is sent to the user to confirm this request.
-- The user request is set to Confirmed in WordPress Admin > Settings > Privacy.
+- The user request is set to Confirmed in WordPress Tools > Export/Erase personal data.
 - An email is sent to the website administrator to validate the request.
 - The personal data are sent by email to the user/visitor (as a 3-day download link), or erased, depending of the user request type.